DeepSourceCorp/community-analyzers/README.md

    - `tool_latest_version`: Analyzer's latest version for which issues are synced on DeepSource.
    - `description`: A readable descrioption for this analyzer.

    b.
-It should contain am `example.toml` file with a snippet to activate this analyzer in `.deepsource.toml` config.
+It should contain an `example_config.toml` file with a snippet to activate this analyzer in `.deepsource.toml` config.

    c. `logo.svg` file.